Hollar!

-Hollar! is an album by jazz vocalist Etta Jones which was recorded at three separate sessions between 1960 and 1962 and released on the Prestige label in 1963.
+Hollar! is an album by the jazz vocalist Etta Jones which was released through Prestige Records in November 1963.
+It was recorded at three separate sessions between 1960 and 1962.

 Reception

 The Allmusic site awarded the album 4 stars but stated: "Etta Jones had the spark that made each of her vocals special, though she was never acknowledged properly during a long career....
 This is easily one of Etta Jones' best recordings."